HITECHCRIME/HC_SG97_Sherpa/README.md

 laid with ice
 getting - worn out
 daily sacrifice's callin'
-ya better - own that
-only way's now
-throws of dice
+ya better - own that (own that - scream add) only way's now (only time's now) throws of dice pressin' onwards always lucking out sherpa's gone now (onwards)
-pressin' onwards
-always lucking out
-sherpa's gone now

-getting all the slots for a mission pushing them ladders - vain for a reason off the tones of crowd so gleeful eyes on the mists of the frozen at this ungodly hour the unskilled will devour the rest
+getting all the slots for a mission pushing them ladders - vain for a reason off the tones of crowd so gleeful (scream add gleeful) eyes on the         (deeper voice) mists of the frozen (deeper voice) at this ungodly hour the unskilled will devour the rest